Arizona Native Scholars Grant

 Wildcat Tuition Award -$10,000

-Arizona Native Scholars Grant $1,700
+Arizona Native Scholars Grant $2,700

-No, these awards cannot be combined.
 Students will be given the award that offers the most coverage if meeting eligibility and/or selection criteria for more than one of these programs.
-In addition, since the Arizona Native Scholars Grant and Arizona Promise Grant offer the same funding, students meeting eligibility criteria for both of these awards will be offered the Arizona Promise Grant instead of the Arizona Native Scholars Grant.
+In addition, since the Arizona Native Scholars Grant and Arizona Promise Grant offer the same funding, students meeting the eligibility criteria for both of these awards will be offered the Arizona Promise Grant instead of the Arizona Native Scholars Grant.

-No, the ANS Grant is only for use with Main Campus enrollment.
 Students who initiate a campus change out of main campus will lose their ANS starting with the effective term of the campus change.
 ANS cannot be reinstated later even if the student initiates a campus change back to Main Campus.

 Note, if you have a merit tuition scholarship, you must submit a Financial Aid Deferment Request for any terms you are away from the University.